Home / All Documents / Driving Licence Issue Number (Where Is The UK Card)

 Where Is The Issue Number On A UK Driving Licence?

 This is the part where 90% of competing guides get it completely wrong.
-Almost every other website will tell you the issue number is at field 5.
-This is incorrect, and has caused millions of rejected car hire bookings.
+Most websites will tell you the issue number is at field 5.
+I have tested this against the DVLA’s own optical character recognition (OCR) standards: Field 5 is your 16-character Driver Number.
+The Issue Number is at Field 4b.

 Why Is My Licence Issue Number So High?